Spotify interview preparation guide - Product Designer questions and expert tips

 Standout candidates demonstrate genuine passion for the Spotify mission — both sides of it: helping listeners discover music they love and helping artists build sustainable careers.
 They bring audio-first UX sensibility (understanding that listening is inherently eyes-free at times), show comfort designing within a large, complex design system, can articulate trade-offs between personalisation and serendipity in discovery, and have strong opinions about how great design earns trust with users over time.

-You've studied the questions.
+You've done the prep.

 Now, ace the interview.

-More Interview Guides
+Related Interview Guides